LuRsT/dockerized_monica/README.md

 - `docker-compose`

 ## How to run:

 - Be in the root directory of the project
 - `docker-compose up`
+- Now you may go to http://localhost

+## How to use it:

+- You'll need to create an account.
+- Click on sign up.
+- Put any email address you like, name and password
+- You'll see an error, that's because it can't send an e-mail to you from the containers (need to fix this).
+- Go back to login, and insert the email you picked and the password and you should be taken to your dashboard.

 ## How to contribute: